Cockatiels and Biting

 Copyright©, No portion of this text may, copied,

-As a very young bird becomes a juvenile, approaching the age of an adult at 2 years of age, it may no longer want to cuddle or be pet and will bite you if you try.
-This is normal, temporary behavior and it's the equivalent of a human teenager who wants more independence to explore the world around them.
-Expecting our pet birds to behave like baby cockatiels for their entire life is unrealistic.
+Hormonal Aggression: As young cockatiels approach the adult age of 18 months, they may bite because they no longer want to cuddle or be pet as often as when they were babies.
+This is normal, temporary behavior and it's the equivalent of a human teenager who wants more independence.
+Expecting our cockatiels to behave like baby cockatiels for their entire life is unrealistic.
 Kittens grow up to be cats, puppies grow up to be dogs and baby birds grow up to be adult birds with adult hormones.
-The hormonal changes that occur in adult birds can cause your bird to have mood swings, which you may not understand.
-One moment your bird will be loving and gentle and then suddenly, it will become a biting machine.
-This type of behavior is caused by hormonal changes and surges that your bird does not have any control over.
-It simply means that your cockatiel wants a mate and wants to breed.
+Normal, hormonal changes occur in all adult birds and they can cause birds to have rapid mood swings which you may not understand.
+One moment your bird will be loving and gentle and then suddenly, he will become a biting machine.
+Your bird does not have any control over the hormonal surges that occur throughout the year.
 An inability to breed may cause your bird to feel frustrated and bite.
-Normal hormonal changes occur during the year so this type of biting is usually temporary.
-The remedy is to be patient with your bird and wait until the mood passes.
+These hormonal changes usually occur during the Spring and Summer months when there are more daylight hours, which signals breeding time.
+Hormonal biting is usually temporary and by being patient with your bird and waiting until the mood passes, the problem usually corrects itself.
+Sometimes it may be necessary to decrease your birds exposure to daylight hours during these months if biting becomes vicious and prolonged.
+Covering the cage for 4 more hours each night for 2 weeks may help.

-NEW BIRDS-- If you just got your bird a few days ago, if it wasn't a handfed, handtamed bird it will probably hiss when you come near the cage and bite if you put your hand inside.
-Your cockatiel is just afraid because it doesn't know you and it is now in an unfamiliar environment.
-If your new bird is an older bird that was neglected, it may be cagebound or territorial as well.
-Give all new birds at least a week to adjust to you and to their new home.
-Don't take new, frightened birds out of the cage for the first week.
-The only exceptions are handfed, hand tamed, recently weaned birds that want to come out and be with people.
-Keep visitors and friends away from all new birds.
-Go over to the cage, sit down and talk to your bird softly for about 10 minutes, then go back to what you were doing and let your bird watch.
-If your bird whistles to you, whistle back.
+NEW BIRDS: All new birds will go through an adjustment period when they move into a new home.
+You can expect a new bird to be afraid of you and her new environment during the first few days or weeks in a new home.
+If your bird wasn't hand fed or hand tamed, she will probably hiss when you come near the cage and bite if you put your hand near her.
+If your new bird is an older bird that was neglected, she may be cage bound or territorial.
+New, untamed birds that are frightened should not be taken out of the cage for the first week.
+Recently weaned, handfed, hand tamed or tame birds should be taken out of the cage the same or next day, if they want to come out and be with people.
+Keep visitors and friends away from all new birds for at least a week.
+Go over to the cage, sit down and talk to your bird softly for about 10 minutes, then go back to what you were doing and let your bird watch you.
 Do this several times a day throughout the first week.
-When the first week is over, DO NOT put your hand inside of the cage or grab your bird with a towel trying to take it out.
-Your bird will see you as a predator, bite and lose any trust it gained during the first week.
-You want your bird to come out of the cage willingly and not by force.
-Try taming your bird using the methods described on the next page, How to Stop Birds from Biting.
+When the first week is over, DO NOT put your hand inside of the cage or grab your bird with a towel, forcing him to come out.
+Your bird will bite and lose any trust he gained during the first week.
+Have patience with your new bird and respect both her fears and territory.

-Click on "Next" for page 2,"How to Stop a Bird From Biting".
+Click Here,"How to Stop a Bird From Biting"

 Next